Outstanding Aquatic Veterinary Programs

 • Expected Time to Completion: 24 months

-The University of Florida (SeaVet Intensive Course) - College of Veterinary Medicine
+The University Of Florida (SeaVet Intensive Course) – College Of Veterinary Medicine

 Course topics include environments-water and air quality, design; wild dolphin conservation; fish medicine; pathology; aquatic birds; invertebrates; phage therapy and antibiotic resistance; ophthalmology; pinnipeds including walrus; and amphibians.